CosmosDB/labs/technical_deep_dive/02-creating_multi_partition_solution.md

 ## Setup

-> The .NET SDK requires credentials to connect to your Azure Cosmos DB account.
+> Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.
+The .NET SDK requires credentials to connect to your Azure Cosmos DB account.
 You will collect and store these credentials for use throughout the lab.

 ### Retrieve Account Credentials